Become a Project Management Pro

 3. Systems thinking and systems integration will become a greater part of scope management.

-“Everything being created or developed today has elements of connectivity thanks to the Internet of Things (IoT),” explains Sheen.
-“This is adding to the complexity of scope—to both design the connectivity and test it.
+“Everything being created or developed today has elements of connectivity thanks to the Internet of Things (IoT),” explains Sheen, “This is adding to the complexity of scope—to both design in the connectivity and test it.
 The uncertainty in this area is the risk driver.
 Digital transformation, robotics, and artificial intelligence (AI) rely on systems thinking.”

 Because things like an increased capability of cloud computing and big data are here to stay, Sheen predicts that this will make a large impact on the field of project management.